 For cysts, your doctor may suggest fine needle aspiration.
 This involves using a very thin, hollow needle attached to a syringe to drain fluid.
 If there is no blood present and the cyst goes away, you will likely need no further tests.

 In most cases, treatment is not needed for fibrocystic breast changes.
 But doing a monthly breast exam can help you know what is normal for you and what is new.
 Your doctor may also suggest regular follow-up.

 Removing fluid through fine-needle aspiration may help relieve symptoms of pain or pressure.
 But know that fluid may return at a later time.

 These are other steps that may help with mild discomfort:

-Over-the-counter pain relievers such as nonsteroidal anti-inflammatory drugs (NSAIDs)
+- Over-the-counter pain relievers, including nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen